Maltese people: Religion

+The Constitution of Malta provides for freedom of religion but establishes Roman Catholicism as the state religion.
+In 2021, Maltese were: 82.6% – Roman Catholics (mostly Roman-Rite, with a Byzantine-Rite minority), 5.9% – other Christans, 5.1% – atheists, 3.9% – Muslims, 2.24 – others, 0.26 – unspecified.

 Emigration

 Malta has long been a country of emigration, with big Maltese communities in English-speaking countries abroad as well as in France.

 Child Migrants' Memorial at the Valletta Waterfront, commemorating the 310 Maltese child migrants who travelled to Australia between 1950 and 1965.

 Mass emigration picked up in the 19th century, reaching its peak in the decades after World War II.
 Migration was initially to North African countries (particularly Algeria, Tunisia and Egypt); later Maltese migrants headed towards the United Kingdom, the United States, Canada and Australia.
 There is little trace left of the Franco-Maltese communities in North Africa, most of them having been displaced, after the rise of independence movements, to places like France (especially Marseille and the Riviera), the United Kingdom or Australia.
 The Franco-Maltese are culturally distinct from the Maltese from Malta, in that the former have remained attached to the use of the Italian language (often, but not always, alongside Maltese) as well as speaking French.
 Although migration has ceased to be a social phenomenon of significance there are still important Maltese communities in Australia, Canada, the United States and the United Kingdom.
 Emigration dropped dramatically after the mid-1970s and has since ceased to be a social phenomenon of significance.

 Since Malta joined the EU in 2004, expatriate communities emerged in a number of European countries particularly in Belgium and Luxembourg.